 Mass message for sequence numbers reconciliation

 It is a OTE-COM’s feature ensuring more robust communication with MP.
 There is distributed a special mass message to each connected client containing information about last used sequence numbers for each Routing key of public distribution messages.

 It is a OTE-COM’s feature ensuring more robust communication with MP.
-There is a special mass message containing information about last used sequence numbers for each Routing keywhich is distributed to each connected client.
+There is distributed a special mass message to each connected client containing information about last used sequence numbers for each Routing key of public distribution messages

 SequenceNumbersRprt distribution messages must follow these rules: